Lake Rotorua: Geology

-The lake was formed from the crater of a large volcano in the Taupo Volcanic Zone.
+The lake was formed from the crater of a large volcano in the Taupō Volcanic Zone.
 Its last major eruption was about 240,000 years ago.
 After the eruption, the magma chamber underneath the volcano collapsed.
 The circular depression left behind is the Rotorua Caldera, which is the site of the lake.

-Several other lakes of volcanic origin are located nearby to the east, around the base of the active volcano Mount Tarawera.
+The lake as shown in Figure 1, has had periods at multiple different lake levels since the caldera's Mamaku ignimbrite eruption, related to both volcanic activity and subsidence within the Taupō Rift.
+The lake all-time high occurred sometime after the formation of the Ngongotahā Dome which records this on its flanks, and is now dated at 200,000 years.
+Previously this dome's eruption was assigned much closer to the time of the Mamaku ignimbrite eruption, so the lake maximum high stand was assumed to be more directly related to the caldera's formation.
+Breakout floods are suspected through the Hemo Gorge after the lake's maximum high stand, definitely after the Rotoiti eruption of the Ōkataina Caldera, with formation of a channel within the western lake floor of Lake Rotoiti and suspected after the Hauparu eruption through the Kaituna River Gorge.
+Several other lakes of volcanic origin are located nearby to the east, around the base of the active volcano Mount Tarawera and these also over time have varied in size or existence due to volcanic action.

-Mokoia Island, close to the centre of the lake, is a rhyolite dome.
+Mokoia Island, close to the centre of the lake, is a much later rhyolite dome compared to Ngongotahā.
 It is probably New Zealand's best-known lake island, and is closely associated with one of the best-known Māori legends, that of Hinemoa and Tutanekai.
 Is said that Hinemoa swam across the lake to her lover Tutanekai who lived on Mokoia Island.

 Owing to the geothermal activity around the lake (including still active geysers and hot mud pools), the lake has a high sulphur content.
 This gives the lake's waters an unusual yellowish-green hue.

+Mapping of lake floor

+In 2024, maps of the lake floor were published, showing the results of surveys carried out in 2016 and 2017.
+The maps reveal the course of an ancient river, now submerged, and thousands of pockmarks that probably result from the emission of gas from decomposition of organic material beneath the lake floor.
+The surveys also revealed significant geothermal activity extending around 1 km into the lake from Sulphur Point.